DejTes/meta-database/notes.md

   - Statement-level triggers, which are invoked once per action regardless of the number of rows.

 - MySQL supports only row-level triggers, which are essential for performing actions like inserting, updating, or deleting data in a table.

+### Scheduled events
+  - A scheduled event in MySQL is a task executed at a specified time, with each event having a unique name and containing one or more SQL statements.
+  - There are two main types of scheduled events: one-time events (executed once) and recurring events (executed on a regular basis).

+  Creating Scheduled Events

+  - To create an event, use the CREATE EVENT keywords, followed by IF NOT EXISTS, a unique event name, and the ON SCHEDULE clause to specify the time.
+  - For one-time events, use the AT clause with a timestamp; for recurring events, use the EVERY clause along with STARTS and ENDS keywords.